Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 Each of the children, TaskView and TaskDetailView just bind the master’s view model and leverage that.

 People can look over the TextView to see how a view model can interact directly with a TextEditor, handle the flow between entered text that may or may not successfully convert into a valid TMType, as well as presenting an error message for the user.
-This is relatively straight forward (similar to the TagView), as it is a single view/view model pair with no navigation: text is entered; upon submission, an attempt to parse the text into TMType models and normalize them into parents and children models, as we have discussed in previous blog posts.
+This is relatively straightforward (similar to the TagView), as it is a single view/view model pair with no navigation: text is entered; upon submission, an attempt to parse the text into TMType models and normalize them into parents and children models, as we have discussed in previous blog posts.
 If there are problems, an error message will be presented to the user and the type and text cleaned up appropriately.

 MVVM Flow